ivanpeychev/Entities-MVC/README.md

 # Entities-MVC

-A simple Vanilla JS MVC projects with Sammy routing and Mustache templates.
+A simple Vanilla JS MVC project with Sammy routing and Mustache templates.